B1Fr0st/authit/DESIGN_DOC.md

 -[WIP]           POST     /ban - ban a hwid across ALL licenses -[WIP]           POST     /unban - unban a hwid across ALL licenses
         /product - all product methods
--[WIP]           PUT      /freeze - freezes a given product -[WIP]           PUT      /unfreeze - unfreezes a given product
+-[FIN]           PUT      /freeze - freezes a given product -[FIN]           PUT      /unfreeze - unfreezes a given product -[FIN]           PUT      /create - creates a given product -[FIN]           DELETE   /delete - deletes a given product
         /data - all monitoring/data endpoints
 -[FIN]           GET      /licenses - returns all licenses and their sessions -[FIN]           GET      /products - returns all current products in the system